 What Is An Action Camera?

 An action camera works quite the same as a normal camera that captures photos and videos.
 However, this type of camera is mainly used for outdoor and extreme sports.
+An action camera is also popular with vloggers due to its small size and versatility.
 They come with a lot of accessories that you can fix on your helmet and handlebars.
 Unlike a normal camera, this type of camera can be taken underwater.

 Action cameras usually capture images in time-lapse and burst modes.
 They also shoot videos in a 4K mode with the shooter’s point of view.
 Most of them come with a micro SD card for storage and a micro-USB connector to link with other devices.